20 Waterfalls to Visit Across the UK

 6. Hardraw Force, Yorkshire

-In the beautiful Yorkshire Dales, this 100ft high, single-drop waterfall is a sight to behold.
+One of our favourite waterfalls in the UK is in the beautiful Yorkshire Dales.
+This 100ft high, single-drop waterfall is a sight to behold.
 Hardraw Force is situated on private land, with a small entrance fee payable to the visitor centre.
-It’s just a short woodland walk to reach the waterfall, and the paths are well maintained.
+It’s just a short woodland walk to the waterfall, and the paths are well maintained.

 Nearest campsite: 50-minute drive away from Kendal Club Site*.